 Those looking for adrenaline can experience the reality show “Behind Bars” and try to escape from the “Escape Room”.
 For completely fearless types a night in a prison cell is just the thing to experience.

-The Karosta visitor centre, a Soviet era buffet and a souvenir shop are all open in the prison from May through September.
-Those wishing to explore the surrounding area and experience the allure of Karosta can rent a bicycle and go on a guided tour.
+Karosta Prison also has a Visitor Centre, a Soviet era buffet and a souvenir shop.
+Those wishing to explore the surrounding area and experience the allure of Karosta can book a guided tour.